Tenoch Huerta

-José Tenoch Huerta Mejía (/es/; born January 29, 1981) is a Mexican actor.
+José Tenoch Huerta Mejía (/es/; born January 29, 1981) is a Mexican actor, writer, and activist.
 (Note: He has been credited as both Tenoch Huerta and Tenoch Huerta Mejía in his work.)
 He has appeared in a number of movies in Latin America and Spain, and has had a starring role in the crime drama Narcos: Mexico (2018–2020).
-He has since portrayed Namor in the Marvel Cinematic Universe (MCU) film Black Panther: Wakanda Forever (2022).
+He has since portrayed Namor in the Marvel Cinematic Universe (MCU) film Black Panther: Wakanda Forever (2022) and will reprise his role in the upcoming film Avengers: Doomsday (2026).

 Early life

 Huerta was born in Ecatepec de Morelos, State of Mexico, on 29 January 1981.
 His father, a film buff, enrolled him in an acting course with María Elena Saldaña, and Huerta's later studies were alongside Carlos Torres Torrija and Luis Felipe Tovar.

 Huerta is of Indigenous descent, with a Nahua maternal great-grandmother and a Purépecha paternal great-great-grandmother.
 He does not self-identify as Indigenous; however, he encourages people to learn more about their Indigenous heritage within and outside the community.